thejohnyw/thesis-research/README.md

 5. **Seed averaging** — 5 seeds per model per fold to reduce variance.

 ## References
-Claude Code was used for implementation and analysis
+Claude Code and CodeX were used for implementation and analysis